matthewfeickert-talks/reproducible-ml-for-scientists-workshop/book/setup.md

 * An NVIDIA GPU

-This tutorial focuses on hardware acceleration for {term}`CUDA` environments which require an NVIDIA GPU to use.
+This workshop focuses on hardware acceleration for {term}`CUDA` environments which require an NVIDIA GPU to use.
-While an NVIDIA GPU is not required to be able to work through the tutorial, access to one will be required to run the examples.
+While an NVIDIA GPU is not required to be able to work through the workshop, access to one will be required to run the examples.

-:::{important} SciPy 2025 in-person tutorial resources
+:::{important} URSSI 2025 in-person workshop resources

-For the [in-person tutorial at SciPy 2025](https://cfp.scipy.org/scipy2025/talk/GDN8PN/) (on 2025-07-07) NVIDIA has donated GPU resources through an [NVIDIA Brev platform](https://developer.nvidia.com/brev).
+For the [in-person URSSI 2025 workshop](https://cfp.scipy.org/scipy2025/talk/GDN8PN/) (on 2025-08-14) NVIDIA has donated GPU resources through an [NVIDIA Brev platform](https://developer.nvidia.com/brev).
-Tutorial participants will be given a code to use at the start of the tutorial by the instructors.
+Workshop participants will be given a code to use at the start of the workshop by the instructors.
-You must be in-person at the tutorial to receive the code.
+You must be in-person at the workshop to receive the code.

 :::

 ## Software

-This tutorial requires minimal software to be installed in advance:
+This workshop requires minimal software to be installed in advance:

 * A computer running an 64 bit version of Linux, macOS, or Windows.
    - At the moment a laptop is required and an ARM based tablet will not be sufficient.